 Discussions on race preparation, race management, sound effects, and other race related software.
-This includes freeware, shareware and commercially available software.
+This is only for software provided by our sponsor, GrandPrix Software Central.

 - Joined: Mon Aug 14, 2017 2:48 pm

 Seeking recommendations for the various race software programs out there....which ones have you used and had success (or failure) with?
 Grand Prix Race Manager looks to be pretty popular but are there others that are just as good or better?
 Looking for a long-term solution that we can pass down to den leaders, as well as one that doesn't require extensive additional purchases or accessories to be compatible.
 Thanks in advance!

 - Joined: Sat Feb 18, 2012 2:48 pm

 - Location: Toledo, Ohio

 NO. there aren't any others worth considering.
 Grand Prix Race Manager is the Best.
 We've used it for years and never had a problem.
 I have seen on Derbytalk where someone had some problem with their system and GPRM helped them solve it and their problem had nothing to do with the software.
 Now that's Service.